tezizzm/DotNetCoreWorkshop/Exercises/Exercise #2 Configuration/instructions.md

 2. Edit the Program.cs class.

-   1. Remove the following using statement:
+   1. Add the following using statement:

         ```c#
+        using Microsoft.Extensions.DependencyInjection;
-        using Steeltoe.Extensions.Configuration.CloudFoundry;
+        using Steeltoe.Extensions.Configuration.ConfigServer;
         ```

    2. Create a method to configure the LogBuilder and edit the CreateWebHostBuilder method to utilize the extension method to add Config Server: